 As envisioned by Senator Fulbright, the program is designed to:

 - promote mutual understanding through a commitment to the free flow of ideas and people across national boundaries.

 - expand, through this understanding, the boundaries of human wisdom, empathy and perception.

 - create true and lasting world peace through cooperation in constructive activities among people of different nations.

 - Current juniors (graduating 2023), seniors, recent graduates, current graduate students, or alumni

 - English Teaching Assistantships (ETA): recipients assist in the teaching of English and a complementary project.

-- Study/Research Grants: students may 1) conduct research in an academic or institutional setting 2) pursue study with a complementary project.
+- Study/Research Grants (including artistic/creative inquiry): students may 1) conduct research in an academic or institutional setting 2) pursue study with a complementary project.
 Recipients will need a host country affiliation with the institution or organization.